Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/Concepts and Ideas/Meta.md

 The [[Meta Project]]: the highest universal overarching and uniting "project of projects", that by definition contains within itself and orders all other possible projects.

-The [[The Way/Concepts and Ideas/Meta Game]]: the highest universal overarching and uniting "Game of games", that by definition contains within itself and orders all other possible games.
+The [[Meta Game]]: the highest universal overarching and uniting "Game of games", that by definition contains within itself and orders all other possible games.

 It is critical to note that *by definition*, the intention, object, or goal of the [[Meta Project]] or [[The Way/Concepts and Ideas/Meta Game]] could not be anything other than the [[Meta Goal]].